 The visually stunning exhibition includes site specific sculptures, videos, meditative performance works, and sound installations that address passenger pigeon extinction.
 Requiem is also framed in the larger context of Michael Pestel’s Catalog of Extinct Birds.
 The Catalog is an algorithmically generated musical composition accompanied by special instruments the artist has designed for performance.
 It is based on the current list of globally extinct birds–nearly two hundred avian species eradicated in the six hundred years since the Age of Exploration.
 In this century, the number of extinctions among birds—as well as other families of life—is expected to increase dramatically.
 Therefore, the Catalog of Extinct Birds, will continue to unfold as a perpetual work-in-progress . . . so long as human musicians themselves remain extant.

-Thus the exhibition presents opportunities to contemplate a wide range of topics from extinction—of the passenger pigeon, of other species, and perhaps even author Elizabeth Kolbert’s The Sixth Extinction, the book selected for incoming first year students’ summer reading—and de-extinction; the history of the environmental movement, the endangered species act, climate change, technology’s role in species extinction, habitat destruction, art-making, and performance, among others.
+Thus the exhibition presents opportunities to contemplate a wide range of topics from extinction—of the passenger pigeon, of other species, and author Elizabeth Kolbert’s The Sixth Extinction, the book selected for incoming first-year students’ summer reading—and de-extinction; the history of the environmental movement, the endangered species act, climate change, technology’s role in species extinction, habitat destruction, art-making, and performance, among others.

 Visitors are encouraged to become participants through hands-on experiences in the exhibition’s interactive works.
 Some of the interactions will be incorporated in a performance of Stray Birds, an improvisatory performance by Michael Pestel and Japanese butoh performer Taketeru Kudo, on November 19.